Quansight-Labs/accessible-pygments/CONTRIBUTING.md

 ### Fill `style.py` file

-You can use as a base one of our existing themes, this file needs to define a new class with the new colors and rules you want.
+You can use as a base one of our existing themes, this file needs to define a new class named `Theme` with the new colors and rules you want.

 ---
 📝 **NOTE** 📝